Chapter Sixty Five

 “What is Janah going to do?
 Has she figured out how to juggle it?”

 “For the time being, she’s going to spend more time at the temple.
-She can operate Society business from the there as well as here, I do a fair amount of detail, coordination of Social Skills teams, Extraction, Placement, Minders, Surveillance.
+She can operate Society business from there as well as here, I do a fair amount of detail, coordination of Social Skills teams, Extraction, Placement, Minders, Surveillance.
 She’s mainly the outside contacts’ contact. ”

 Nikko, “What about the twins, you’ve mostly handled them.”